-The Head teacher who is also the Child Protection Liaison Officer, together with the Deputy Head, the SENCO and Child and Family Support Worker monitor health, attendance and well-being of all children, including child protection issues.
-The team work with parents and outside agencies to achieve the best for children, so that they can meet the every child matters outcomes and safeguard children.
+The Head teacher who is also the Designated Child Protection Lead Officer (DPLO), together with the Deputy Head, the SENCO and Child and Family Support Worker monitor health, attendance and well-being of all children, including child protection issues.

 This Policy will be reviewed on an annual basis and monitored by the Governing Body to ensure that it is line with any new curriculum or legislation requirements.